Looking for life insurance for tobacco users can prove to be difficult. As a pipe smoker, working with the right company

-Sentinel Security Life: People who smoke a pipe and are considered a social smoker by this company are eligible for non-smoking rates.
-Sentinel Security creates the definition of social smoking as using tobacco no more than twelve times in the past twelve months.
+Sentinel Security Life: People who smoke a pipe and are considered social smokers by this company are eligible for non-smoking rates.
+Sentinel Security defines social smoking as using tobacco no more than twelve times in the past twelve months.

 Americo: The application question in regards to smoking ask about cigarette use only.
 Chewing tobacco, cigar-smoking, and pipe smoking will all qualify for the non-smoking rate class with this company.
-The distinctions in nicotine and tobacco use are outlined in this full Americo review.
+The distinctions in nicotine and tobacco use are outlined in our full Americo Insurance review.

 Mutual of Omaha: This company has non-smoking and smoking rates, with pipe smokers falling into the increased smoking rate category.
-However, the smoking rate class is not as inflated as many of its competitors for its graded plan.
-Mutual of Omaha’s Graded plan will provide the lowest rates, hands down, but has a 2-year waiting period.
+However, the smoking rate class is not as inflated as many of its competitors for its final expense insurance plans.
+Mutual of Omaha Living Promise will provide great coverage for those who qualify.

 AIG: For tobacco users with a terminal or chronic illness who cannot qualify for immediate coverage with the above companies or other companies, AIG’s guaranteed acceptance policy could be the best option.
 This plan asks no health questions and does not have smoking vs. non-smoking rates, and all prices are the same.
 AIG’s policy is one of the most affordable on the market for those that require no-questions-asked approval.